elime920/ParcialYProyecto/Parcial3/poisson2D/README.md

 3. *eqSolve.cpp*: main implementation.
 Depending on which problem is to be solved, include one of the problem headers.

+4. *Parcial3.py*: python code to plot the output for several examples.

+# Folders:

+- examples: contains two header files (*example1.h* and *example2.h*) to be included inside the main program, for them to be solved.

+- exercises: contains seven header files (*exercise1.h*, *exercise2.h*, *exercise3a.h*, *exercise3b.h*, *exercise3c.h*, *exercise3d.h*, *exercise8.h*) to be included inside the main program, for them to be solved.

 # Compilation: